0xsisyfos/PredictionMarket/README.md

 ### 4. Distributing Winnings

 After the betting period closes, the contract determines which bets were correct and allocates the winnings.
-It checks whether the bet direction matches the outcome (up or down) and whether the bet has already been claimed.
+It iterates through the Bet array, and, for each bet, checks whether the bet direction matches the outcome (up or down) and whether the bet has already been claimed.
 If a user’s bet matches the result, they receive twice the amount wagered.
 Winners can withdraw their earnings after the betting period.
 The contract checks the user’s balance of winnings and transfers the amount to them.

     function distributeWinnings(bool priceIncreased) internal {
         for (uint256 i = 0; i < bets.length; i++) {